r-token/ryantoken.com-v3-svelte/src/routes/blog/serverless-swift.md

 I can then call that function for the parameter I need as follows: `let hueAccessToken = try await getSSMParameterValue(parameterName: "hue-access-token", context: context)`

 Once I have my Hue access token and Hue Remote API username, I can interact with the Hue Remote API however I'd like and have it control my lights here at home.
+At that point, we're off and running.

 ### Cost

 I've had this system running 24/7 since the end of January.
-Every ten seconds, it polls two APIs (the ncaa-api and the public-espn-api) to check for my favorite teams scores.
+Every ten seconds, it polls two APIs to check score updates for my favorite teams.
 If it finds scores for my teams, it writes those scores to DynamoDB, which triggers my `ScoreProcessor` function to flash my lights accordingly.

 The core system requires an EventBridge cron job that schedules SQS messages, an SQS queue that triggers my poller lambda function every 10 seconds, a DynamoDB table to hold the scores the poller function retrieves, and a processor function that runs if scores change.